 Mr. Constable provides legal and strategic guidance to a variety of civic and charitable organizations, with particular emphasis on land conservation and organizational sustainability.
 He is involved in leadership roles with The Trustees of the Reservation, the Lincoln Land Conservation Trust, the Massachusetts Land Trust Coalition, the Massachusetts Association of Regional Planning Agencies, and the Metropolitan Area Planning Council, as well as ELM.
 Buzz Constable remains an Executive Consultant at A.W.
 Perry, providing development and legal expertise to the real estate investment company.
 He previously served as the Executive Vice President and Board Secretary, directing the company’s commercial development division and legal services.
 Prior to joining Perry, he was a partner at Warner & Stackpole (now K&L Gates, LLC) in Boston, remaining Of Counsel for many years.
 Mr. Constable has served in elected and appointed positions in numerous local, state and federal committees, including the Lincoln Planning Board, the Central Artery Environmental Oversight Committee, and the Land Trust Alliance Conservation Defense Council.
 He is a graduate of Williams College, Yale University School of Forestry and Environmental Studies, BU School of Law, and has been a LOEB Fellow at Harvard University.
 A past rugby player and avid outdoorsman, he has sea kayaked world-wide and now aspires to fly fish globally.

-Bob Fishman is a senior partner in the Real Estate and Finance Department and formerly chaired the Land Use, Permitting and Development Practice Group at Nutter, McClennen & Fish, LLP in Boston.
+Bob Fishman joined the ELM Board in 2015 and currently acts as Development Committee Chair.
+Mr. Fishman recently retired from Nutter, McClennen & Fish, LLP in Boston.
 Mr. Fishman was elected to the American College of Real Estate Lawyers in 1991.
 He is an active member and frequent lecturer in both bar association and real industry trade groups.
 Mr. Fishman appears among the best real estate lawyers in Massachusetts in the Chambers USA America’s Leading Business Lawyers Guide and was named a “Massachusetts Super Lawyer” in a survey by Law & Politics and Boston Magazine.
 He is listed as one of only five Massachusetts lawyers in the International Who’s Who of Real Estate Lawyers and in the Best Lawyers in America.
 Mr. Fishman is an active member of the Massachusetts Chapter of NAIOP, the Commercial Real Estate Development Association, and the Urban Land Institute (ULI).
 He is a past chair of the Lawyers’ Team of Combined Jewish Philanthropies of Greater Boston, Inc. (CJP).
 Mr. Fishman is the Chair of the Advisory Board of Northeastern University’s School of Public Policy and Urban Affairs.
 He also has taught at Harvard Law School, Boston College Law School, Boston University Law School, and Suffolk Law School.
 Mr. Fishman’s most recent articles and presentations have addressed smart growth issues, permitting of complex development projects, and environmental issues in business transactions.
 He authors a chapter of MCLE’s Massachusetts Zoning Manual.
 Mr. Fishman graduated from Harvard College, magna cum laude, Phi Beta Kappa, and from Harvard Law School, cum laude.
 He lives in Newton with his wife, Glenda.

 Isabel Grantham Rappoport